LVooooors/ETHGlobalLondon/README.md

 - Arbitrum-Sepolia RPC sometimes throws this error: `It looks like you're trying to fork from an older block with a non-archive node which is not supported.
 Please try to change your RPC url to an archive node if the issue persists.`.
 Workaround: Just re-run the deployment script.
 - https://github.com/Uniswap/docs/pull/676

+## BidRegistry Smart Contract

+This solidity smart contract, `BidRegistry`, is designed to facilitate the registration and management of bids in a decentralized auction environment.
+It allows users to deposit funds, register bids, and claim priority ordering within the auction.
+The contract interfaces with Uniswap V4 contracts for liquidity provisioning.

+### Methods

+#### `constructor(address masterKey, address hooks)`

+Initializes the contract with the address of the auction master and hooks.

+#### `updateAuctionMasterKey(address updatedKey)`

+Allows updating the address of the auction master.

+#### `updateHooks(address updatedHook)`

+Allows updating the address of the hooks.

+#### `registerNewPool(address v4Contract, PoolId id, address poolTokenA, address poolTokenB)`

+Registers a new pool with the specified parameters.

+#### `depositAndClaimOrdering(address v4Contract, PoolId id, address user, address token, uint256 amount, uint256 blockNumber, bytes memory sig)`

+Deposits funds and claims priority ordering for a user within a specified pool.

+#### `claimPriorityOrdering(address v4Contract, PoolId id, address user, address token, uint256 amount, uint256 blockNumber, bytes memory sig)`

+Claims priority ordering for a user within a specified pool.

+#### `hasSufficientFundsToPayforOrdering(address v4Contract, PoolId id, address user, address token, uint256 amount)`

+Checks if a user has sufficient funds to pay for the claimed ordering.

+#### `isOwnerOfPriorityOrdering(address v4Contract, PoolId id, address user, uint256 blockNumber)`

+Checks if a user is the owner of priority ordering within a specified pool.

+#### `depositFunds(address v4Contract, PoolId id, address user, address tokenIgnored, uint256 amount)`

+Deposits funds into the contract for a user within a specified pool.

+#### `withdrawIdleFunds(address v4Contract, PoolId id, address token, address user)`

+Withdraws idle funds for a user within a specified pool.

+#### `enrichLPers(address v4Contract, PoolId id, address token, address user)`

+Enriches liquidity providers by donating funds to the specified Uniswap V4 pool.

+#### `recoverSigner(bytes32 _ethSignedMessageHash, bytes memory _signature)`

+Recovers the signer of a message given the hash and signature.

+#### `splitSignature(bytes memory sig)`

+Splits a signature into its components.

+#### `createBidDigest(address v4Contract, address user, PoolId id, uint256 blockNumber, uint256 amountOfBid)`

+Creates a digest for a bid.

+#### `checkValidtoken(address v4Contract, PoolId id, address token)`

+Checks if the token supplied is valid for the specified pool.

+#### `createPoolKey(address tokenA, address tokenB)`

+Creates a pool key for a Uniswap V4 pool based on the tokens provided.

+## LvrShield Smart Contract

+The `LvrShield` solidity smart contract provides functionalities to manage liquidity provision in Uniswap V4 pools, specifically focusing on swap operations.
+It serves as a hook contract, implementing certain actions before and after swap operations.

+### Methods

+#### `constructor(IPoolManager _poolManager)`

+Initializes the contract with the provided `IPoolManager`.

+#### `getHookPermissions()`

+Returns the hook permissions specifying the allowed actions for this contract.

+#### `beforeSwap(address sender, PoolKey calldata key, IPoolManager.SwapParams calldata swapParams, bytes calldata hookData)`

+Executes actions before a swap operation, including checking if it's the top of the block swap and if the auction for priority ordering was won.

+#### `afterSwap(address, PoolKey calldata key, IPoolManager.SwapParams calldata, BalanceDelta, bytes calldata)`

+Executes actions after a swap operation, updating the block swap counter.

 ## Limitations & Future Work